warren-bank/mirror-XMail-mail-server/Readme.txt

 	XMail as a standard rc? daemon.
 You must put it into /etc/init.d ( it depends on which distro You're using ) directory and then create K??xmail - S??xmail links into the proper directories.
-	Under Windows NT You can uncomment the statement "#define SERVICE" in MainWin.cpp to build an executable that can run as a service.
+	Under Windows NT/2000/XP the XMail's executable is a Win32 service by default and if You want to have it built like a standard executable You've to comment the statement "#define SERVICE" in MainWin.cpp
-	Then You can run :
+	When it's built as a service ( default ) You can run :

 	XMail --install